Mistire/airbnb-clone-project/README.md

 ### 🧪 QA Engineer
 Ensures the backend functionalities are tested thoroughly and meet both functional and non-functional requirements.
 QA engineers write automated test scripts, conduct manual tests, and track defects.

+## ⚙️ Technology Stack

+This project utilizes a modern and scalable technology stack to ensure performance, maintainability, and ease of development.
+Each tool and framework plays a specific role in delivering a robust backend infrastructure.

+### 🐍 Django
+A high-level Python web framework used for building scalable web applications.
+It provides a clean architecture and built-in features for user authentication, ORM, and admin interface, which accelerate backend development.

+**Purpose:**
+To build the core backend logic and serve RESTful APIs.

+---

+### 🧰 Django REST Framework (DRF)
+A powerful toolkit built on top of Django to simplify the creation of RESTful APIs.
+It supports serialization, viewsets, permissions, and pagination.

+**Purpose:**
+To develop secure and customizable REST APIs for users, properties, bookings, and more.

+---

+### 🐘 PostgreSQL
+A powerful, open-source relational database system known for reliability and performance.

+**Purpose:**
+To store and manage all persistent data such as user profiles, property listings, bookings, and transactions.

+---

+### 🔍 GraphQL
+A flexible query language for APIs that allows clients to request only the data they need.

+**Purpose:**
+To provide efficient and customizable data querying for frontend clients and integrations.

+---

+### 🟢 Celery
+An asynchronous task queue/job queue based on distributed message passing.

+**Purpose:**
+To handle background tasks such as sending notifications, emails, and processing payments.

+---

+### 🧠 Redis
+An in-memory data structure store used as a database, cache, and message broker.

+**Purpose:**
+To support Celery for task queuing and improve performance via caching.

+---

+### 🐳 Docker
+A platform for developing, shipping, and running applications in containers.

+**Purpose:**
+To create consistent development and production environments, making deployment easier and more reliable.

+---

+### 🔁 CI/CD Pipelines
+Automated tools and workflows to continuously build, test, and deploy the codebase.

+**Purpose:**
+To ensure code quality, prevent bugs, and accelerate feature delivery by automating the testing and deployment process.

 **Key Responsibilities:**
 - Write test cases and perform automated and manual testing.
 - Validate API endpoints for correctness and reliability.